Ighalo reveals he accepted a pay-cut to join Manchester United | Goal.com

 Speaking at his official unveiling on Wednesday, Ighalo has offered an insight into the frantic nature of last week's negotiations, while claiming that he had also received offers from a "few other clubs".

 “Yeah, it was very dramatic.
-My agent called me the day before and said Man United.
-I would love to go," He told MUTV .
+My agent called me the day before and said Man Utd.
+I would love to go," he told MUTV .

 "A few other clubs had shown interest, I said please, just pick United, if it’s going to be possible.